 - A self-guided tour of the Old Wye campus has been established and showcases the many magnificent aspects of our church.
 This will be permanently available to the general public and is a significant way to tour Wye Parish in person or from the comfort of your home.

 - The tour of the inside of Old Wye Church is included and the full tour is available on this website from a tab on the homepage Welcome to Wye Parish.

 - During the course of the year, we are planning a guest lecture series from historians who will give a chronological history not only of Old Wye Church but also of the colonial Anglican and Wye Mills communities.

 - The history of Old Wye will be investigated and displayed thru our historic Vestry Cottage Book Collection, Vestry documents, Communion vessels and other historical archived objects that we possess.

-- Our 300th Anniversary Committee will send a delegation to the Maryland State Archives to investigate what historical items are there so that we can further update the history of Old Wye and enhance our understanding of it.
+- Our 300th Anniversary Committee sent a delegation to the Maryland State Archives to investigate what historical items are there so that we can further update the history of Old Wye and enhance our understanding of it.

-- Our current 250th anniversary booklet will be reprised and updated to be printed as our 300th anniversary booklet.
+- Our current 250th anniversary booklet will updated as our 300th anniversary booklet.

 - A “Cemetery Census” has been completed so that our cemetery records are now computerized and will be the foundation for research into our “Parish Genealogy”.

 - We are working with local school boards and home school families to bring school field trips to tour both the Old Wye campus and the Old Wye grist mill.

 - An official 300th Anniversary logo has been designed which will help to forever commemorate this historical event.